Baby Clare playing the piano

 My Dad

 My Dad served in the 1st Calvary Division, one of the most decorated combat divisions of the United States Army.
 What I remember most fondly about him was he always made shots that nobody else could in carnival shooting games.
 He was deadly accurate with a BB rifle and was always in top shape at five-foot-eight and 165 pounds.
-He told us he grew two inches during his time in the army.
+He told us he grew two inches during his time in the Army.
 He was very patriotic and always taught us to display our flags proudly as Americans.
 He was the closest thing to a Captain America that I would know personally.

 I believe I inherited my wonderful marksmanship abilities from my Dad.
-That has enabled me to be "a natural" in pistol shooting and archery.
+That has enabled me to be a natural in pistol shooting and archery.
 I believe I inherited my calm demeanor also from my Dad.
 That has enabled me to be a great yoga teacher.
 I believe I inherited my resilience from him.
 That has enabled me to endure all the trials and tribulations of life.
 I believe I inherited my intellectual curiosity, compassion, and love for life from him.
 I can honestly say my Dad is a great man.
 I hope those of you who are reading this have a Dad who is just as great as mine.

 Elaine Steier